blog · Jul 9, 2026

 how do i know the ai isn't hallucinating numbers?

-there's a ci test that makes hallucinated numbers structurally impossible, not just unlikely. it's the agreement test: it asserts the ai's answer equals the /v1 api response equals the dashboard, byte for byte, for the same query. if those three ever disagree, ci goes red and the build stops. you can read it here: github.com/Arjun0606/smolanalytics/blob/main/internal/api/agreement_test.go.
+there's a ci test that makes hallucinated numbers structurally impossible, not just unlikely. it's the agreement test: it asserts the ai's answer equals the /v1 api response equals the dashboard, byte for byte, for the same query. if those three ever disagree, ci goes red and the build stops. and every answer carries a computed_by receipt naming the exact report and parameters behind it, so you can re-run the number yourself.

 on top of that there's plan-as-code. your tracking plan is a committed file. plan check --code catches drift statically against your source, the traffic-based check catches events that stopped firing in prod, and plan sync keeps the file honest. so the agent isn't inventing an event schema in its head, it's reading the same plan your ci enforces.